whizztimmy/se-assignment-1-setting-up-your-developer-environment-whizztimmy/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+**Answer**

+1. My PC is currently on Windows 11 Pro which is my preferred Operationg System (OS)

+2. I chose Visual Studio as my preferred IDE.
+In order to have it installed on my Pc; I navigated to https://code.visualstudio.com/ and downloaded the Vs Code Software (I have done these steps right before the programme started)
+2. I downloaded the GitHub Desktop as well
+3. This is my first published repo on Github (https://github.com/whizztimmy/Demo-repo)
+4. I have tested several extensions on visual code, few of them are html css support, live server, tabnine ai, intellicode and many more.
+5. To be honset, i had TOUGH timeS with the github and visual studio sync.
+I had to watch plenty of youtube vidoes just to understand better ( BUT IT WAS FUN)